 Disney can often accommodate multiple allergies simultaneously.
 Always confirm ingredient lists and consult with the chef to ensure accuracy.
 Many quick-service spots also offer allergy-friendly menus.

-If you found this article helpful, share it with a friend or join our community for more autism-friendly resources and family travel tips.
-Let’s build a more inclusive world—one child, one family at a time.
-Join our community on Facebook, Instagram, and TikTok for more autism-friendly parenting tips.
+If you found this article helpful, share it with a friend or take our “Choose Your Adventure” to find your family’s next perfect sensory-friendly destination.
+Join our community for more autism-friendly resources and family travel tips.
+Let’s build a more inclusive world—one child, one family at a time — on Facebook, Instagram, and TikTok, with more autism-friendly parenting tips.